bumoproject/bumo-docs-en/docs/open_community_governance_initiative.md

 ##### Node Co-funding

-If the tokens held by the applicant for ecological node cannot individually meet the entry threshold of the Community Governance Initiative, the applicant can meet the entry threshold of the Community Governance Initiative by initiating node co-funding to obtain support from other personnel.
+If the tokens held by the applicant for ecological node cannot individually meet the entry threshold of the Community Governance Program, the applicant can meet the entry threshold of the Community Governance Program by initiating node co-funding to obtain support from other personnel.
 The organization or individual that initiates the node co-funding project needs to transfer at least 1,000,000 BUs to the foundation's publicly announced address of margin as the node co-funding margin.
 In addition to the information required to be submitted by the regular node, the following information should be provided:

 1. The node co-funding needs to clearly explain the purpose of launching the project, which is convenient for users to provide support.